amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Aristo (DE)

 ***Aristo 967 U Darmstadt***—The Aristo 967 U is one of the most advanced Darmstadt slide rules ever made.
 Unlike the older Darmstadt rules, the backside of Aristo 967 U is clear plastic, which allows the user to see the entire backside of the slide.
 Like other Darmstadt rules, the Aristo 967 U's slide holds the $LL_1$, $LL_2$, and $LL_3$ scales on the backside.
 But somewhat unusually, the $L$ scale is on the backside of the slide, as well.
 And in the tradition of Darmstadt, this slide rule is simplex.
 As such, the cursor does not reach the backside; the backside scales are read against the traditional red index marks at each end of the rule.
-Typical of all Aristo slide rules, the plastic on the body and the cursor is of a high quality, and these bits glide smoothly against one another.
+Typical of all Aristo slide rules, the frame, the slide, and the cursor are made of a very high quality plastic.
+All these bits glide smoothly.

 ![Aristo 967 U](./figures/SlideRules/Aristo967U/front.jpg)

 Many late-model, plastic Darmstadt rules, like the Aristo 967 U, have thin lips protruding from the frame.
-These portions are marked with 25-cm and 10-in ruler scales.
+These portions are often marked with 25-cm and 10-in ruler scales.
 Unfortunately, the corners of these lips are rather fragile.
 If the slide rule was mistreated, the corners chip easily.
 Pay attention to this type of damage, when purchasing a plastic Darmstadt.

-***Aristo 0968 Studio***—This Aristo 0968 is my first slide rule, purchased from the government store in Burma, circa 1982.
+***Aristo 0968 Studio***—This Aristo 0968 was my first slide rule, purchased from the government store in Burma, circa 1982.
 This is an ordinary log-log duplex engineering straight rule, like the K&E 4081-3.
-But this slide rule is about half centimetre wider than the K&E 4081-3, which affords a couple of extra scales and a more logical arrangement of scales.
+But this slide rule is about half a centimetre wider than the K&E 4081-3, which affords a couple of extra scales and a more logical scale layout.
 The Aristo 0968 has the Pythagorean $P$ scale for computing $1 - x^2$ and two $tan$ scales $T_1 [5.5°, 45°]$ and $T_2 [45°, 84.5°]$, which the K&E 4081-3 does not.
 And all six $LL$ scales are placed on the backside, making it a much more convenient rule to use.
-Indeed, usability is the hallmark of European and Asian slide rules; this is where all American-designed slide rules falter.
+Indeed, usability is the hallmark of European and Asian slide rules; this is the area in which American slide rules falter.

 ![Aristo 0968](./figures/SlideRules/Aristo0968/front.jpg)

-***Aristo 0969 StudioLog***—The Arist 0969 is a top-of-the-line engineering slide rule.
-In terms of capabilities, it is identical to its more famous competitor, the FC 2/83 N. But being half centimetre or so wider, it is a monster of a straight rule.
+***Aristo 0969 StudioLog***—The Arist 0969 is a top-of-the-line engineering duplex slide rule, with four pairs of $LL$ scales, $P$ scale, etc. In terms of capabilities, it is identical to its more famous competitor, the FC 2/83 N. But being half centimetre or so wider, it is a monster of a straight rule.
 This extra real estate allows a bit of extra space between the scales, making them arguably easier to read.
-But the extra-wide frame makes it a bit awkward to flip.
+But the extra-wide frame is a bit awkward, when flipping.

 ![Aristo 0969](./figures/SlideRules/Aristo0969/front.jpg)